dhavard/AugmentedMagics/README.md

 Augmented Abjuration - Abjurations you cast now last 24 hours and ignore spell resistance.

 Augmented Conjuration - Conjuration spells you cast ignore spell resistance.
-Conjuration spells now automatically have the Extend Metamagic and have a higher DC based on your Constitution bonus.
+Conjuration spells now are Selective and have a higher DC based on your Constitution bonus.

 Augmented Divination - Divination spells you cast ignore spell resistance.
 Divination spells are not consumed when cast, but still must be prepared if required.